charsi/tournament-proj/README.md

 1. Create a database called 'tournament' in psql
 1. Import 'tournament.sql' to create the required tables
-1. Run 'tournament_test.py' and  'tournament_test_extended.py' to test the functions in 'tournament.py'
+1. Run 'tournament_test.py' to test the functions in 'tournament.py'